-For the sake of this article we’ll use netstat from a Windows 10 environment.
+For the sake of this article, we’ll use netstat from a Windows 10 environment.

 As mentioned earlier the default output of netstat is to display TCP sessions but it’s not limited to it, it also shows information about UDP sessions and statistics about ICMP.
-To display information on UDP you can use netstat –p UDP, the –p (for protocol) switch allows you specify specific protocol and corresponding version(v4 or v6), if there are no established UDP sessions the output will be blank:
+To display information on UDP you can use netstat –p UDP, the –p (for protocol) switch allows you to specify the specific protocol and corresponding version(v4 or v6), if there are no established UDP sessions the output will be blank:

 You can, however, look at the UDP listening ports by either: using netstat –a, which will provide information about all sessions using TCP and UDP.
-It may take a few seconds for the command to finish display the output is it’s offloading all session information from memory including TCPv6 and UDPv6 or you can use netstat –q –p UDP.
-Notice that the example above did not display any UDP session information because there are no active or inactive UDP session.
+It may take a few seconds for the command to finish displaying the output if it’s offloading all session information from memory including TCPv6 and UDPv6 or you can use netstat –q –p UDP.
+Notice that the example above did not display any UDP session information because there is no active or inactive UDP session.
 We can interpret the same from the example below but this time by using the –q switch we force netstat to display all listening connections even if they are not associated or bound to any specific connection.

 Another very useful command combination is netstat –s (s for statistics), as the name implies it shows statistic information about the protocols: TCP, IP, ICMP, and UDP on version 4 and 6.
-For most networks just looking at the TCP, and IP protocol statistics will suffice for troubleshooting as it displays information about errors, discarded packets, reset connections, concurrent connections, etc. Now you can how useful useful this can be, with such information you can determine if the host is under ddos attack, potential hardware issues, fragmentation issues, etc.
+For most networks just looking at the TCP, and IP protocol statistics will suffice for troubleshooting as it displays information about errors, discarded packets, reset connections, concurrent connections, etc. Now you can how useful this can be, with such information you can determine if the host is under DDoS attack, potential hardware issues, fragmentation issues, etc.

 If you simply type netstat –s you’ll notice two or three pages worth of information as it displays statistics about TCP,IP, UDP, and ICMP.
-You can narrow down the results to specific protocol by using the –p switch and specify the protocol.
+You can narrow down the results to a specific protocol by using the –p switch and specifying the protocol.
 For instance, to display ICMP statistics you can use: netsat –s –p icmp, the true is the same for TCP, IP, and UDP.

-Most LAN nowadays work on Ethernet technology, netstat provides basic information about Ethernet by using netstat –e.
+Most LANs nowadays work on Ethernet technology, netstat provides basic information about Ethernet by using netstat –e.
 Being able to take a quick look at the Ethernet statistics from a faulting host can definitely steer your time and effort in the right direction.
 If you see lots of Discards or Errors you may deduce the issues may be some type of L1 or L2 issue.
 Netstat -e

 The –n switch is the opposite of –f.
-The –n switch will display the foreign addresses by their IP address instead of the host of fully qualified domain name.
-Very useful determining if a remote host is local or in another network, it’s also less cluttered than the other options.
+The –n switch will display the foreign addresses by their IP address instead of the host of a fully qualified domain name.
+Very useful in determining if a remote host is local or in another network, it’s also less cluttered than the other options.
 Netstat –n

-For some time I’ve been mentioning how netstat displays session information, to further elaborate the point let’s go over two of the most important swtiches: -o and –b.
+For some time I’ve been mentioning how netstat displays session information, to further elaborate the point let’s go over two of the most important switches: -o and –b.
 For now let’s go over -o, it shows the process identifier or process id (PID) used for each connection.
-In a Microsoft Windows environment you can use Task Manager to display the processes used by the applications, in other words, you can correlate the session information to the application by using the process id (PID).
-In our example below I have a few established sessions between my computer and a server3302:5938 and server20104:5938 remote hosts, the process handling those session is PID 5572.
+In a Microsoft Windows environment, you can use Task Manager to display the processes used by the applications, in other words, you can correlate the session information to the application by using the process id (PID).
+In our example below I have a few established sessions between my computer and a server3302:5938 and server20104:5938 remote hosts, the process handling that session is PID 5572.

 The following is the output of netstat –o

 Another useful switch to use is –b, netstat –b “displays the executable involved in creating each connection or listening port.”
 It can’t be clearer than that and when you combine the –b and –o switches it will display the executable initiating the session plus the process IP (PID) to determine what application running the process.
-This is one of those” go to” commands I first used when troubleshooting hosts that have been compromised, I usually add the –f to have a clearer view of the connections.
+This is one of those” go-to” commands I first used when troubleshooting hosts that have been compromised, I usually add the –f to have a clearer view of the connections.
 Netstat –b –o –f

 Another handy way of using netstat command is netstat –r, the –r will make display the routing table for IPv4 and IPv6.
 Another useful information in the output in the Interface list along with their MAC addresses.

-As you can see netstat is a versatile tool, it is one of those utilities that once mastered can make network troubleshoot easier as it display information about the sessions, protocols, interfaces, etc. I have personally used over and over to help me determine what the issue is or guide me in the right direction.
+As you can see netstat is a versatile tool, it is one of those utilities that once mastered can make network troubleshoot easier as it displays information about the sessions, protocols, interfaces, etc. I have personally used it over and over to help me determine what the issue is or guide me in the right direction.